Vercel Deployment Guide

 • Go to issuecapture.com/signup and create a free account

-• Copy your API key (starts with "ic_")
+• Click the "Keys" tab on your widget and copy the API key (starts with "ic_")

 2

-Configure your IssueCapture API key in Vercel dashboard
+Configure your IssueCapture API key in the Vercel dashboard

-• Go to your Vercel project → Settings → Environment Variables
+# Vercel → your project → Settings → Environment Variables

 # Value: